firogh/notes/philosophy/epistemology.md

 Firo: Work on a realife problem.
 Language must be restored to real life. -- Ludwig Wittgenstein Genealogy -- Michel Foucault.
+“I tend to approach things from a physics framework,” - Musk said in an interview.
 ## Just in causality
 ## Being and time and life
 Causalities in 3 minutes